pulumi/pulumi-kubernetes-operator/examples/blue-green/README.md

 * [Get Started with Pulumi and Kubernetes][get-started-k8s].
 * You can use an existing Kubernetes cluster, or create a new [managed Kubernetes cluster](https://www.pulumi.com/docs/tutorials/kubernetes/#clusters).

+**NOTE**: This example uses a Kubernetes Load Balancer Service.
+Please make sure your Kubernetes provider can provision load balancers.
+Specifically, this will not work on `Minikube` or `Kind`.

 ## App Deployment

 The application is a stateless HTTP server that returns request information and